Slavery in Britain: Overview

 Slavery elsewhere in the British Empire was not affected — indeed it grew rapidly especially in the Caribbean colonies.
 Slavery was abolished in the directly governed colonies, like Canada or Mauritius, through buying out the owners from 1834, under the terms of the Slavery Abolition Act 1833.
 Most slaves were freed, with exceptions and delays provided for territories administered by East India Company, in India, Ceylon, and Saint Helena.
 These East India Company exceptions were eliminated in 1843, though slave holdings, within the indirectly ruled Indian Princely states, were still being captured by the 1891 Census of India.
 While in indirectly ruled British Protectorates, incorporated after this date, like the Colony and Protectorate of Nigeria (1914–1954), Sudan (1899–1956), Maldives, Trucial States (UAE), Qatar, Bahrain and Kuwait, slavery remained legally permissible, under local Sharia legal codes, for the majority of the twentieth century.

-The prohibition on slavery and servitude is now codified under Article 4 of the European Convention on Human Rights, in force since 1953 and incorporated directly into United Kingdom law by the Human Rights Act 1998.
+The prohibition on slavery and servitude is now codified under Article 4 of the European Convention on Human Rights, which came in force in 1953 and built on past precedents already established in the United Kingdom.
+These clauses and practices were further incorporated directly into United Kingdom law by the Human Rights Act 1998.
 Article 4 of the Convention also bans forced or compulsory labour, with some exceptions such as a criminal penalty or military service.
+The UK Modern Slavery Act of 2015 was also enacted to help counter the rise of modern ("de facto") slavery practices, with an estimated 122,000 living in modern slavery in 2023 (approximately 0.18% of total UK population), and consist of individuals predominantly of migrant heritage.
+When compared to the 10 to 14 thousand figure of "de facto" slavery in the late 18th century for England and Wales, constituting 0.15-0.18% of the total population of around 8 million, this demonstrates a resurgence in "de facto" slavery practices in the early 21st century to pre-1800 levels.